Free personalized radio that

 In 2014, Björk contributed vocals to Death Grips' album N**gas on the Moon.
 She also continued the Biophilia project with a live concert film, Biophilia Live.
 Filmed at London's Alexandra Palace and featuring spectacular visuals, it was released theatrically and in DVD and Blu-Ray sets that also included the live audio on CD.
 Late that year, it was announced that producers Arca and the Haxan Cloak collaborated on her upcoming album.
 Vulnicura, which traced the aftermath of Björk's relationship with Matthew Barney and harked back to the sounds of Vespertine and Homogenic, arrived in January 2015 after it was leaked ahead of its scheduled March release date.
-An acoustic version of the album, Vulnicura Strings, arrived at the end of 2015 and featured the viola organista, a keyboard-driven string instrument designed by Leonardo da Vinci. ~ Stephen Thomas Erlewine
+An acoustic version of the album, Vulnicura Strings, arrived at the end of 2015 and featured the viola organista, a keyboard-driven string instrument designed by Leonardo da Vinci.
+That year, Vulnicura Live, which featured Björk's favorite performances of the album's songs as well as some chosen from her other albums, was given a limited release; wider distribution followed in 2016. ~ Stephen Thomas Erlewine